Price-to-Sales Ratio (P/S)

 What Is the Price-to-Sales Ratio?

-The price-to-sales ratio (P/S) compares a company's market capitalization to its total revenue.
-Unlike earnings-based metrics, P/S can be calculated for any company that generates revenue, including those that are unprofitable.
-This makes it the primary valuation tool for growth companies, pre-profit businesses, and cyclical companies with temporarily depressed earnings.
+The price-to-sales ratio (P/S) compares a company's market capitalization to its total annual revenue, expressed as a single multiple.
+The formula is straightforward: divide the current market cap by trailing twelve-month (TTM) revenue, or equivalently, divide the current share price by revenue per share.
+Unlike earnings-based metrics such as the price-to-earnings ratio (P/E) or EV/EBITDA, P/S can be calculated for any company that generates revenue, including those burning cash at scale.
+This makes it the primary valuation anchor for growth companies, pre-profit businesses, and cyclical companies with temporarily distorted earnings.

 Frequently Asked Questions